glacials/twos.dev/src/warm/guide.md

    question.
 This means I'm excited about the problem, but sometimes stresses people out; tell me if so and I can avoid doing that with you.
--  **I go rogue.** Sometimes I care so much about fixing or building something that I'll do it without tracking it, because the overhead—or the emotional burden that comes with it—is bigger than the job itself.
+-  **I go rogue.** Sometimes I care so much about fixing or building something that I'll do it without tracking it, because the overhead—or its emotional burden—is bigger than the job itself.
 Some [adored features](https://twitter.com/search?q=https%3A%2F%2Ftwitter.com%2Fglcls%2Fstatus%2F720689621466619904&src=typed_query) have come out of having the freedom to do this; see #2 above :D
 -  **I work weird hours.** Motivation strikes me randomly—sometimes during a